tinachentc/kernel-learning-in-ridge-regression/README.md

 we perform projected gradient descent per iteration, using the Armijo rule to search each iteration's stepsize.
-We terminate gradient descent when the ratio between the difference of consecutive iterates, measured by the Frobenius norm, and the stepsize is below the tolerance.
-The algorithm is always initialized at a diagonal matrix with diagonal entry $1/p$.
+We terminate gradient descent when the ratio between the difference of consecutive iterates, measured by the Frobenius norm, and the stepsize is below the tolerance or when the maximum iteration number is reached.
+The algorithm is initialized at a diagonal matrix with diagonal entry $1/p$ for the first assigned ridge regularization parameter.
+For the following ridge regularization parameters, warm start is implemented to fasten the algorithm: the solution matrix of the previous ridge regularization parameter is used as the initialization of the current process.

    - `--iter`: maximum iteration number.
 Default: `--iter 2000`.
    - `--lr`: initial learning rate per iteration.
 Default: `--lr 0.1`.